Friday, June 30, 2023

 A cartoon by Peter Arno and "The Letters of James Thurber" by "Anon"

-Note: Unpublished work by Peter Arno isn't so easy to come by but for anyone who does, there's a blog right here eager to publicize it.
+Note: Unpublished work by Peter Arno isn't so easy to come by but for anyone who does, you're looking at a blog that can publicize it.

 04366